 Keep us updated

 You must let us know of any changes to your business within 10 calendar days.
-You may provide us with this information by telephone, fax, mail, or email.
+You can send us a message, call, mail, or email us with this information.

 Types of changes you must tell us about include: